 Associations Incorporations Act 1981.

-Parents associated with Catholic education are encouraged to visit The Federation of Parents and Friends Associations of Catholic Schools' in Queensland website for more information.
+Parents associated with Catholic education are encouraged to visit the Catholic School Parents Queensland website for more information.

 Parents of students attending independent schools are encouraged to visit the